olegknyazev/GameTablesDocs/reference/headers_format/index.md

 ## Combining Row and Column Headers

-To locate the property in the project, Game Tables combines the row and column headers of each cell:
+To locate a property in the project, Game Tables combines the row and column headers of each cell:

 ![Sheets and Tables]({{ site.baseurl }}{% link reference/full_property_example.png %})